 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Growing a beautiful garden doesn’t have to be detrimental to your surroundings.
 And there are many ways you can bring your garden to life without risking the environment.
-Here are 7 garden solutions for eco-friendly homeowners that you may wish to consider.
+Here are 7 eco garden solutions for eco-friendly homeowners that you may wish to consider.

 *This is a collaborative post – for more details please see my Disclosure Policy

-7 Garden Solutions For Eco-Friendly Homeowners
+7 Eco Garden Solutions For Eco-Friendly Homeowners

 The name xeriscaping comes from the Greek word xeros, which means dry.
 Xeriscaping became a landscaping practice in the 1980s and was designed for dry, arid, and drought conditions.
 This landscaping practice has been growing in popularity over the years as it offers an eco-friendly solution for using less water while creating a beautiful garden space.
+It is almost an aero garden.
 Xeriscaping focuses on conserving water with slow-growing plants that love dry conditions; these plants are perfect for the environmentally conscious.
 As they’re low maintenance, it means these plants don’t need much care in order to thrive.
 Which is equally beneficial for people with busy family lives.

 Part of ensuring your xeriscaping is successful is proper water management.
 In order to do this, your topsoil needs to have water-retaining properties, so the correct amount of water is available regardless of the weather.
 In addition, for efficient irrigation, place plants around your garden that have the same water requirements for a spectacular outdoor space that is also eco-friendly.

 Log cabins are the perfect alternative for your garden shed, summer house, gym or even outdoor office.
 They are made from naturally available resources.
 And do not contain the typical synthetic material such as plastic, chemicals or any other harmful materials that are typically found in most modern-day garden structures.
 Due to their design, the requirement for heating and cooling is significantly reduced.
 This helps with energy consumption, and will ultimately lower your carbon footprint, especially if you are using your log cabin for more than storage.

 Native trees and plants are highly beneficial for the local wildlife.
 As they are acclimated to the climate and rainfall pattern, they require little maintenance, reducing the need for watering and fertilisers.
 Native plants are also resistant to pests and disease, which means you don’t need harmful pest control sprays; this means they are not only easy and inexpensive to maintain but also environmentally friendly.

 Eco-friendly solutions are limited to your garden; instead of having a conventional roof, you could significantly reduce your energy consumption and bills with a green roof.
 However, a green roof won’t only benefit your home; it will extend your garden space with lush vegetation.
 Which will also reduce water runoff while serving as a safe haven for birds.